zigotica/twitter-periodic-cleanup/readme.md

 ## Automate the execution

-I used Ale's [excellent template](https://github.com/bomberstudios/run-node-with-github-actions) to schedule a node script using github actions.
-It is set to run every day at 4:30 and remove tweets older than 2 days.
-To modify these values, please have a look at the yaml file for the cron times and the package.json script value for the number of days.
+I modified Ale's [excellent template](https://github.com/bomberstudios/run-node-with-github-actions) to schedule a node script using github actions.
+It is set to run every day at 11:15 and remove tweets older than 2 days.
+To modify these values, please have a look at the `.github/workflows/schedule.yaml` file and the `package.json` script value for the number of days.

+You will have to add the 6 previous secrets to your repository, under Settings/Secrets.
+These will be read from the `schedule.yaml` file while running the scheduled job.

 ## To Do